TomKondratyuk/osticket-prereqs/README.md

 rename "upload" to -> "osTicket" Exactly like this. *case sensitive*

-Once again stop and start ISS Server in ISS Manager
+Once again stop and start IIS Server in IIS Manager

 11.)
 On the left extend folder Sites -> Default Web Site-> osTicket Then On the right, click "Browse *:80*"